EDIorg/data-package-best-practices/science_domain/ecological_community_surveys.md

 *   **Marginal**: no header
     *   example

 This feature has come up in other discussions.
-Its true that the EML does assert what the content of a column is.
-However, there is no explicit “key” into that column except for the column header.
-If these do not match (or are absent), then there is nothing to go on but trust.
-That’s fine if data are shared only within a tightly knit community, but is less likely to happen when data are reused.
+The EML metadata asserts what the content of a column is, however there is no explicit “key” into that column except for the column header in the data entity itself.
+If these do not match (or there is no table header), then there is nothing to go on but trust.
+That’s fine if data are shared only within a tightly knit community, but is less reliable when data are reused outside the orginating group.

-*the ECC currently checks that number of columns and typing match.
-For for attributeNames, It shows you the first line of the table for manual comparison (an info check).
-Should this be a warn-check if strings in the csv do not match attributeNames?*
+*the ECC currently checks that number of columns and their typing match (within the limits of an RDB).
+For attributeNames, It shows you the first line of the table for manual comparison (an info check).*

 ### Table linkages